October 28, 2020

 The next day Marotta published a hysterical blog post warning that the medical establishment had made several false statements about the Coronavirus.
 He asked, "If a person with no credentials [Brendon Marotta] could see this issue clearer than them [CDC and WHO] and was better prepared than their organizations, of what use were their credentials?

 Second, five days after his "I was prepared" tweet, Marotta complained that Amazon had cancelled his March 17 order for dust masks.
-If Marotta had been prepared, he wouldn't need to order them - because he would already have them.
+If Marotta had been prepared for the pandemic, he wouldn't need to order them - because he would already have stocked up on a supply of protective equipment.

-Marotta's credibility was further destroyed in a February 25 comment he posted on his Facebook page.
+Marotta's credibility was further destroyed based on a February 25 comment he posted on his Facebook page.
 When a commenter compared the death toll from the flu, Marotta replied that the issue "isn't the virus.
 It's the supply chains being disrupted."
-This was an absurd statement.
+This statement turned out to be absurd.
 Marotta was absolutely wrong.
-Grocery stores remained full of most products.
 The issue was the virus - its exponential spread, its crippling effects on health, and the crippling effects of lockdowns on the economy.
 As of this article nearly 9 million Americans have been infected and more than 225,000 have died.
 Yet the supply chains that deliver food and medicine to the American public were never even threatened.
-To use his own words, this evidence should cause the greatest collapse of trust in Brendon Marotta and the intactivist movement.
+Grocery stores and pharmacies remained full of most food and drug products.
+To use Marotta's own words, this evidence should cause the greatest collapse of trust in himself and the intactivist movement.

 Blood Stained Men leader promotes bizarre conspiracy theory